gamemanual0/gm0/source/docs/appendix/vendor-list.rst

   - Servocity sells X-rail :term:`extrusion <Extrusion>`, lead screw actuator kits, and linear extension kits.
   - Servocity sells a wide range of :term:`servos <Servo>`, from Hitec to Futaba, at all price points.
   - Teams can get a 25% team discount from Servocity
-- VEX/VEXPro

-  - **Game Manual 0 no longer endorses or supports any products from VEX or IFI (VEX's parent company).**
-  - VEX/IFI has a history of extremely concerning accusations of workplace harassment, toxicity, and general behavior that does not align with the ideals of *FIRST*\ |reg|.
-All of these accusations and more have been collated in a `Chief Delphi thread <https://www.chiefdelphi.com/t/cw-sexual-harassment-an-open-letter-to-vex/416929>`_.
-(WARNING: This thread contains many potentially sensitive topics, such as sexual harassment.
-Read at your own risk!)
 - `West Coast Products <https://wcproducts.com/>`_

   - Also known as WCP, West Coast Products sells products exclusively aimed toward FRC use.
 However many of their parts can be used in FTC, especially in custom robots.